hamelsmu/python-notes/blog/content/post/py.md

 # Conclusion

 There is no silver bullet with regards to choosing the correct type of concurrency to use in Python.
-You have to consider how much of your task is CPU bound vs non-CPU bound (and if its feasible to break up the task appropriately) to determine whether tweaking your code will make a material difference.
+You have to consider how much of your task is CPU bound vs non-CPU bound (and if it is feasible to break up the task appropriately) to determine whether tweaking your code will make a material difference.

 Most importantly, I recommend only reaching for these tools when you need them rather than trying to prematurely optimize your code.  **Always start with the simplest code, without any concurrency, and build incrementally from there.**  If you do add concurrency, make sure you can justify it through a measurable difference in performance or functionality.
 I've sometimes found that my code was slow in places I didn't expect and that concurrency wasn't the tool I needed at all!